 We will update the minimum supported version every quarter.
 So please keep an eye out on the communications we share about this subject.
 All our communications can also be found in the release notes section in the ‘Knowledge centre’ in Nfield Manager.
 If you are still using the classic Nfield Manager, communication can be found in the customer section of our website.

 Supported Android versionsWe align our development efforts with the support Google gives on their versions of the Android mobile operating system.
-From 1 April onwards, new versions of the Nfield CAPI app will only be available for Android platforms that are still supported by Google.
+The new versions of the Nfield CAPI app will only be available for Android platforms that are still supported by Google.

-This means that after 1 April you will not be able to install or update the Nfield CAPI app from Google Play on a device that runs a version of Android that is no longer supported by Google.
-On 1 April, this applies to all devices that are running an Android version older than Android 7.1.
+This means that you will not be able to install or update the Nfield CAPI app from Google Play on a device that runs a version of Android that is no longer supported by Google.
+At this moment, this applies to all devices that are running an Android version older than Android 9.

 Click here to download this information as a pdf document.

 Get notified when we publish new handy tips and important news about Nfield